-Review the Comprehensive School Safety Plan/Emergency Plan during the first staff meeting in Sept 2023.
+Reviewing the Comprehensive School Safety Plan/Emergency Plan during the first staff meeting in Sept 2024.
 The Comprehensive School Safety Plan will be reviewed by School Site Council during the first meeting in Sept.
-2023.
-The Comprehensive School Safety Plan will be reviewed and monitored by the Safety Committee twice during the school year.
+2024.

 A. Positive School Climate (BP 5137)